 Amalfi Coast Bucket List: 25 Best Things to Do

 Where to Stay

-For a first visit, I’d base myself in Positano for the full iconic experience, or Praiano for better value — same views, 10 minutes away, 30–40% cheaper.
+For a first visit, Positano gives you the full iconic experience, while Praiano is usually better value: similar sea views, easier evenings, and a short ride from Positano.
 For the full town-by-town breakdown, our Amalfi Coast accommodation guide covers every option honestly.

 Experiences Worth Booking in Advance

-• Amalfi Coast private boat tour — book 1–2 weeks ahead in summer.
+• Amalfi Coast private boat tour — choose a date early if you are traveling in summer.
 Book here.

-• Capri boat tour from Positano — morning slots sell out.
+• Capri boat tour from Positano — popular morning departures sell out first.
 Book here.

 • Path of the Gods guided hike.
 Book here.

-• Amalfi Coast cooking class — good classes fill up weeks ahead.
+• Amalfi Coast cooking class – best-reviewed classes can book out early in peak season.
 Book here.

+Amalfi Coast Bucket List: 25 Best Things to Do